apache/qpid/qpid/java/jca/README.txt

 The Qpid Resource Adapter is a JCA 1.5 compliant resource adapter that allows for JEE integration between EE applications and AMQP 0.10  message brokers.

-The adapter provides both outbound and inbound connectivity and exposes a variety of options to fine tune your messaging applications.
+The Qpid JCA adapter provides both outbound and inbound connectivity and exposes a variety of options to fine tune your messaging applications.
 Currently the adapter only supports C++ based brokers and has only been tested with Apache Qpid C++ broker.

 The following document explains general configuration information for the Qpid JCA RA.
 Details for specific application server platforms are provided in separate README files typically designated as